bmc/sbt-izpack/index.md

-The `info` section corresponds to the IzPack [`<info>`](http://izpack.org/documentation/installation-files.html#the-information-element-info) XML element and supports the following subsections:
+The `info` section corresponds to the IzPack [`<info>`](http://izpack.org/documentation/installation-files.html#the-information-element-info) XML element and supports the following settings and subsections:

+#### Settings

 * `appName` (string): The application name. **Required.**
 * `appVersion` (string): The application version. **Required.**